-The survey found that those enterprises looking to digitally transform are placing over 50% more focus on key investment areas such as 5G, containers, and cloud native.
+The 5G research found that those enterprises looking to digitally transform are placing over 50% more focus on key investment areas such as 5G, containers, and cloud native.
 And the research findings among these leaders indicate that they understand the core technology components that will be vital for digital transformation.

 7. 5G for SMEs: what does it mean for CSPs?

 According to a 2021 report from BearingPoint//Beyond, in collaboration with Omdia, the SME services market, worth $433 billion by 2025, is being overlooked by CSPs delivering 5G services, with 70% of resources aimed at just 1% of businesses in the enterprise sector.